k8spatterns/katacoda/22-Operator/03-create-operator.md

-Let's now put our Controller as a container image.
+Let's now put our Operator as a container image, the same way as we did for our controller examples.

 In our deployment that we are going to create we will use a standard base image which has the tools that we need within the script, i.e. `curl` and `jq`. `k8spatterns/curl-jq` is such a simple image.